 Sheriff Blake Green

 Blake Green took the oath of office as the 25th Cleveland County Sheriff on April 6, 2020.
-Green served as undersheriff with Todd Gibson’s administration since October 2017 until Gibson resigned to take another job.
+Green served the people of Cleveland County in the position of undersheriff since October 2017.

 A former Norman Police captain, Green served as the Criminal Investigations Commander for NPD, overseeing the Criminal Investigations Section, the Special Investigations Section, Forensic Services, and the Property Section.
 He graduated from the Norman Police Academy in 1994 and has served in several leadership and training capacities, including serving as vice chair of the Council on Law Enforcement Education and Training (CLEET) Advisory Council, and on the board of directors for Community Services Building, Inc., an agency that provides affordable facilities for human services agencies in Norman and Cleveland County.